 Why it helps:

-Vitamin B12 is essential for energy production and a healthy nervous system.
-Women with PCOS who take metformin (a common diabetes medication) often have low B12 levels.
-This vitamin also supports weight management and helps reduce fatigue.
+Vitamin B12 is essential for energy production and maintaining a healthy nervous system.
+Women with PCOS who take medications like metformin for insulin resistance are at a higher risk of Vitamin B12 deficiency.
+Supplementing with B12 can also help with fatigue and support healthy metabolism.

 3. Vitamin E